irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 discussions, and should strive to make presentations and other materials accessible to those with impaired vision or disabilities.
 Participants should also avoid the use of slang and unnecessary jargon in both spoken and written communication.
-When faced with English that is difficult to understand, IRTF participants should make a sincere effort to understand each other and to engage in conversation to clarify what was meant.
+When faced with English that may be difficult to understand, IRTF participants should make a sincere effort to understand each other and to engage in conversation to clarify what was meant.